 The Collection is housed on the third floor of the Sterling Memorial Library at Yale University.
 It is open to qualified researchers and members of the public by prior arrangement.
 School groups should schedule their visits well in advance by contacting Collection staff at 203-432-1837.

-The Curator will normally assign exclusive publication rights to tablets and objects for a period not to exceed five years.
+Exclusive publication rights can be assigned to tablets and objects for a period not to exceed five years.
 For tablets whose publication rights were assigned prior to 1 January 2003, the five-year period began on that date.
 Exceptions may be made, by arrangement, only for large groups of tablets or objects to be published as a single project.